-I thought our relationship was irreparably damaged, so receiving this offer came as quite a shock.
+I thought our relationship was irreparably damaged, so receiving this offer in the mail came as quite a shock.
 While I am flattered, let me ask the obvious question, have you learned anything?

 Do you remember the last time we spoke?
 Can you recall how we quarreled?